casimp/pyxe/README.md

 Installation
 ------------

-Although pyXe is pip installable, this is not recommended at this time.
-The version available on PyPI is not up to date and significantly inferior to/behind the current version.
-The current version will be made available on PyPI once more testing has been completed.

-In the meantime, you can install from the distribution using the setup.py script.
+Install from the distribution using the setup.py script.
 The source is stored in the GitHub repo, which can be browsed at:

 https://github.com/casimp/pyxe

 Simply download and unpack, then navigate to the download directory and run the following from the command-line:

 ```
-python setup.py install
+pip install .
 ```